-If set to 'on', add a character to the beginning of the prompt indicating the editing mode: emacs, vi command, or vi insertion.
-The mode strings are user-settable.
+If set to 'on', add a string to the beginning of the prompt indicating the editing mode: emacs, vi command, or vi insertion.
+The mode strings are user-settable (e.g., emacs-mode-string).
 The default value is 'off'.

 skip-completed-text